eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 discussion paper.
 Moreover, the API has not been implemented yet by all browsers and operating systems.

-Until these three conditions (standardisation, compliance with expectations, and broad support) are fulfilled, the use of this API by Wallet Units and Relying Parties is optional, and custom URL schemes may be used as well.
+The use of this API by Wallet Units and Relying Parties is optional, and custom URL schemes may be used as well.
 If a Wallet Unit implements a custom URL scheme, it will need to implement mitigations for the challenges described in this section.